txt/se21/docs/hw2.md

 - Submit the reuse report in the required format just like in HW 1

 ## What to do
-Go to the DOR [repository](https://github.com/bhermann/DoR/issues).

-Find the packet number (wp-XX) you want to work on.
-You must choose a packet that have **NOT** been assigned to anyone yet.

-Assign yourself to the issue following the [standard instruction](https://github.com/bhermann/DoR/blob/main/workflow/coding_guide.md).
+1. We will assign you a package!
+Please go to assigning sheet (announce later) and find your working package.

+2. In the Reuse GitHub Repo: https://github.com/bhermann/DoR, find the **issue** corresponds to your working package.
+In that **issue**, leave the comment "I would like to work on this please!".
+GitHub action will automatically assign you to this issue.

-Grab your packet from the [DOR project](https://github.com/bhermann/DoR/tree/main/workflow/todo)
+3. Now in the homepage of that repo, please grab your packet from the [todo list](https://github.com/bhermann/DoR/tree/main/workflow/todo)

-Find and report reuse.
+4. Same as Homework 1, please find the reuse in your package by following the [standard instruction](https://github.com/bhermann/DoR/blob/main/workflow/coding_guide.md)

+5. Report the reuse in a .csv file.

 ## What to submit

-Prepare your DOR report in the required format (see the [sample csv](https://github.com/bhermann/DoR/blob/main/workflow/results-sample.csv))
+- Prepare your DOR report in the required format (see the [sample csv](https://github.com/bhermann/DoR/blob/main/workflow/results-sample.csv))

-Name your report csv file **wp-XX-results.csv** (where XX refers to the work package id like "ae").
+- Name your report csv file **wp-XX-results.csv** (where XX refers to the work package id like "ae").

-Upload you report file following the [standard instruction](https://github.com/bhermann/DoR/blob/main/workflow/coding_guide.md).
+- Upload you report file following the [standard instruction](https://github.com/bhermann/DoR/blob/main/workflow/coding_guide.md).
+- After you upload your csv file, leave comment "I completed this work package.".
+The GitHub action will automatically unassign you to that issue.

-In the central spreadsheet XXX, paste the link to the issue your worked on (under the column `link to result`).
+- In the central spreadsheet XXX, paste the link of the issue you worked on (under the column `link to result`).